Master of Music in Jazz Studies

 This 30-credit master’s program is offered on both a part-time and full-time basis.
 You’ll focus on career development and entrepreneurial techniques to help you meet your professional objectives after completion of the program.

 The internationally renowned Jazz Studies faculty deliver an expansive program blending advanced training in ensemble, jazz performance and studio with rigorous academic coursework vital to the field.
 You’ll have numerous opportunities to participate in both large and small ensembles, providing a comprehensive performance experience in both solo and ensemble playing.
 Learn more about opportunities with student ensembles.
+In addition to the opportunities Jazz Studies students have on campus, Philadelphia is a thriving location for graduates seeking to perform professionally.

 There are frequent master classes and guest performances by prominent artists and educators.
 Recent guests include John Clayton, Jon Faddis, Tia Fuller, Wycliffe Gordon, Fred Hersch, Ingrid Jenson, Joe Lovano and Chris Potter.